SERVICES PROVIDED

 Conservation

-All measures and actions aimed at safeguarding tangible cultural heritage while ensuring its accessibility to present and future generations.
-Conservation embraces preventive conservation, remedial conservation and restoration.
-All measures and actions should respect the significance and the physical properties of the cultural heritage item.
+Conservation measures and actions aim to safeguard tangible cultural heritage while ensuring its accessibility to present and future generations.
+It embraces preventive conservation, remedial conservation, and restoration.
+All measures and actions should respect the significance and physical properties of the cultural heritage item.

 Preventive Conservation*

-All measures and actions aimed at avoiding and minimizing future deterioration or loss.
-They are carried out within the context or on the surroundings of an item, but more often a group of items, whatever their age and condition.
-These measures and actions are indirect – they do not interfere with the materials and structures of the items and they do not modify their appearance.
-Examples of preventive conservation are appropriate measures and actions for registration, storage, handling, packing and transportation, security, environmental management (light, humidity, pollution and pest control), emergency planning...
+All measures and actions aimed at avoiding and minimizing future deterioration or loss are carried out within the context or surroundings of an item, but more often a group of items, regardless of their age and condition.
+These measures and actions are indirect – they do not interfere with the materials and structures of the items, nor do they modify their appearance.
+Examples of preventive conservation include appropriate measures and actions for registration, storage, handling, packing and transportation, security, environmental management (light, humidity, pollution, and pest control), and emergency planning...

 Remedial Conservation*